Alumnae/i Award for Excellence in Public Service

 Recognizing private lives of aspiration and achievement—Goucher’s ideal of men and women educated to meet the changing needs of a changing world.

-Congratulations to Betty Overington Knupp ’67 for being selected as the 2017 recipient of the Award for Excellence in Public Service!
-Betty was honored at the AAGC Annual Meeting on April 29 during Alumnae/i Weekend, and her profile was featured in the April 2017 edition of the Goucher Newsletter.
+Congratulations to Claudia Robins Whitman ’63 for being selected as the 2018 recipient of the Award for Excellence in Public Service!
+Claudia will be honored at the AAGC Annual Meeting on April 28 during Alumnae/i Weekend.

 The award is conferred on alumnae/i who demonstrate outstanding commitment and leadership in public service.
 This service can be the result of a career or volunteer activities or a combination of both and must be supported by appropriate documentation from peers, public records, and media sources.
 Winners are selected by the Public Service Awards Committee.

 All graduates of Goucher College and all former students who have matriculated and successfully completed at least one year of study in the undergraduate program or in any Goucher degree program are eligible for nomination.
 Alumnae/i previously recognized by honorary degree, by the John Franklin Goucher Medal, current members of the AAGC Board of Directors, and members of the Alumnae/i Public Service Awards Committee are ineligible.
 The Award may not be granted in absentia or in memoriam.
 Nominations may be initiated by any member of the Goucher community, past or present.
 Nomination does not guarantee conferral of the award, but begins a process of examining the nominee’s qualifications.